 Now throw in elderflowers for that delicious floral taste and you are on to a winner.

 This has to be one of the prettiest jams I’ve ever made.
 And boy have I made a lot of jam over the years.
+It’s spring/summer in a jar.
+Check out my other spring inspired recipes here.

 This raspberry peach and elderflower jam is really easy to make.
 It is just a case of bubbling up your fruit and berries along with the sugar and elderflowers allowing the jam making magic to happen.